FPFletcher/looker-custom-visualizations-picasso-project/README.md

 **_ To import and fully own the visualization set up,**
 1. **Fork or Clone the Repository**
+   - Simply use the **"Clone Public Git Repository"** option when you create a LooML Project
-   - Fork [this repository](https://github.com/FPFletcher/looker-custom-visualizations-picasso-project) to your GitHub account, OR clone it directly:
+   - or fork [this repository](https://github.com/FPFletcher/looker-custom-visualizations-picasso-project) to your GitHub account, OR clone it directly:
 ```bash
      git clone https://github.com/FPFletcher/looker-custom-visualizations-picasso-project.git
 ```